JohnNay/datafsm/cran-comments.md

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs and 1 WARNING.

+* LaTeX errors when creating PDF version.

+There are 12 overfull \hbox warnings from LaTeX when building the manual.
+All of these are overfull by less than 4.5 pt.

 There was 1 NOTE: